simongravelle/lammps-input-files/WaterVapourInterface/README.md

 Step 3: Visualise the dump file using VMD for example.

 Step 4: Visualise the evolution of the temperature with time using xmgrace for example.

+A video corresponding to the simulation is available here : https://www.youtube.com/watch?v=3xhfw0KIRYk